Skip to main content

 If no subnet ID and security group IDs are provided, a subnet from the default VPC will be used, with the default security group.
 When providing a subnet ID, one or more security group IDs must also be provided.

-In this example, IMDSv2 is used (http_tokens = required
+In this example, IMDSv2 is used (http_tokens = required).
+Also see here for more information about the http_put_response_hop_limit.

 resource "aws_imagebuilder_infrastructure_configuration" "this" {